conduktor/conduktor-docs/docs/guides/conduktor-concepts/logical-topics.md

 ### Purpose

-One of Kafka's limitations is that you cannot rename topics.
+One of Kafka's limitations is that you can't rename topics.

 ### Use